 ARA’s Rental Pulse is reporting large numbers of cancellations or modifications to rentals and purchase orders throughout the rental world – events companies are reporting greater numbers of cancellations and equipment companies are reporting heavier revenue impacts.

 The bad news for the rental industry is that so many businesses are small, family businesses – people for whom an extended period of “social distancing” could be devastating.
-The good news: It’s also a transitional period for many – throughout the northern U.S., for example, many rental businesses haven’t yet hired for their busy season.
+It’s also a transitional period for many – throughout the northern U.S., for example, many rental businesses haven’t yet hired for their busy season.

 Here’s how people in the rental industry are responding to COVID-19 as of now: